Default Helpers

 },

-helper allows for dynamic parameter resolution using Handlebars variables.
+The lookup helper allows for dynamic parameter resolution using Handlebars variables.

 This is useful for resolving values for array indexes.